-The notice must specify which one of the options the Executive intends to take and why; and
+The notice must specify which one of the options the Executive intends to take and why;

-(b) the worker has fourteen (14) days in which to give written cause why the non-staff members of the Committee of Management should not take the action specified at (b), above.
+(b) the worker has fourteen (14) days in which to give written cause why the non-staff members of the Committee of Management should not take the action specified at (a), above.

-The Committee of Management may decide, given the circumstances of the worker's conduct or the implications for the Committee of Management's operations, to suspend the worker with pay, pending the outcome of Step 5.
+The Committee of Management may decide, given the circumstances of the worker's conduct or the implications for the Committee of Management's operations, to suspend the worker with pay, pending the outcome of Step 3.

-The grievance procedure does not apply to a decision to suspend under this subclause.
+The grievance procedure does not apply to a decision to suspend under this sub clause.

-Step 5 Dismissal, transfer or salary reduction
+Step 3 Dismissal, transfer or salary reduction

-At the end of the fourteen (14) days the non-staff members of the Committee of Management will consider any oral and written submissions from the worker and decide whether to proceed with the dismissal, transfer or change in responsibilities and/or salary reduction specified in the final written warning and, subject to sub clause 54(g), below, will give at least 14 days notice of any decision taking effect, or pay the worker in lieu of notice.
+At the end of the fourteen (14) days the non-staff members of the Committee of Management will consider any oral and written submissions from the worker and decide whether to proceed with the dismissal, transfer or change in responsibilities and/or salary reduction specified in the final written warning and will give at least 14 days notice of any decision taking effect, or pay the worker in lieu of notice.